apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/first_crawl.md

 ---
 title: Your first crawl
 description: Learn how to crawl the web using Node.js, Cheerio and an HTTP client.
-Collect URLs from pages and use them to visit more websites.
+Extract URLs from pages and use them to visit more websites.
 menuWeight: 5
 paths:
     - web-scraping-for-beginners/crawling/first-crawl